CoAxLab/LabHacks-1/readme.md

 * You or your lab may be most familiar with Matlab.
 It is worth considering a switch to [Python](https://www.python.org/).
 Python offers simpler syntax, enables system wide interfacing, is open source, free and for these reasons is being used by more and more scientists.
 Replication is far easier with Python than Matlab.

 * Thomas Wiecki provides a [great introduction](http://nbviewer.jupyter.org/format/slides/github/twiecki/pydata_ninja/blob/master/PyData%20Ninja.ipynb#/) to becoming a python data ninja.

+* [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook) by Jake VanderPlas.
+An excellent introduction to IPython, NumPy, Pandas, Matplotlib, SciKitLearn + Machine Learning for anyone who has rudimentary Python skills, and is working towards mastering the datas.
+These notebooks are absolutely free and contain the entire book!

 * [Anaconda](https://www.continuum.io/downloads) provides a scientific distribution of python that enables high performance computing and analysis.